FctsFxns/schultzen-web/_pages/page-shop.md

 #### Payment methods / Métodos de pago

 **We accept** different  payment methods: Paypal, Payoneer and bank transfer.
-Please leave the number of orders you whish to make, your complete name and address to asure your final payment price.
+Please leave the number of orders you wish to make, your complete name and address to asure your final payment price.
 You can iniciate your purchase by pressing the button below.

 This is NOT a paid online store, we thank you for your patience with a slightly slower but personalized and always friendly service.